- 1. You must have reached preservation age.

 10. A TRIP is not necessary if you can already access your super.

 If you can already access your super benefits then you don’t need a TRIP.
 You can start a regular retirement income stream or take your benefit as a lump sum without having to go through the process and cost of a TRIP.
 For example, if you’re aged 65 or over, then you don’t need a TRIP.
-If you’re eligible to contribute to super (satisfy work test) and you’re over 65, then you can also take advantage of strategies to cut your income tax bill by making before-tax contributions while also receiving an income stream.
+If you’re over the age of 65 and you’re eligible to contribute to super (you satisfy the work test), then you can also take advantage of strategies to cut your income tax bill by making before-tax contributions while also receiving an income stream.

 Copyright for this article belongs to Trish Power, and cannot be reproduced without express and specific consent.